chloe-nguyenminh/Hematology-Segmentation/README.md

 `export source="data/Original_data`\
 `export nnUNet_raw=<path-to>/data/nnUNet_raw_data_base/`\
 `export nnUNet_preprocessed=<path-to>/data/nnUNet_preprocessed/`\
-`export nnUNet_results=<path-to>/data/nnUNet_results/`\
+`export nnUNet_results=<path-to>/data/nnUNet_results/`

-3. Convert the Hematology dataset into nnU-Net format:
+3. Convert the Hematology dataset into nnU-Net format: \
 For each `folder` of training and testing images:\
 `python preprocess_imgs.py --img_dir=<path_to>/folder_name/`\
-`python Dataset019_Hema.py --img_dir=<path_to>/preprocessed_folder/`\
+`python Dataset019_Hema.py --img_dir=<path_to>/preprocessed_folder/`

 New `preprocessed_folder_name` will be created corresponding to each folder to avoid overwriting the original data for more robust development.
-Two json files will be created, one containing the original size of the images and another containing the metadata of the dataset.
+Two .json files will be created, one containing the original size of the images and another containing the metadata of the dataset.
 This information can be changed in the `Dataset019_Hema.py` if needed.

 5. Experiment planning and preprocessing:\
 `nnUNetv2_plan_and_preprocess -d 019 --verify_dataset_integrity`